Glen Canyon Dam: The need for a dam

-The Colorado River is the single largest source of water in the southwestern United States and northwest Mexico; however, before massive dam projects tamed the river in the 20th century, its flow was far from dependable.
+The Colorado River is the single largest source of water in the southwestern United States and northwest Mexico; before massive dam projects tamed the river in the 20th century, its flow was far from dependable.
 Annual discharge from the Colorado River and its tributaries ranges from 4 to 22 e6acre.ft, and 10-year averages may fluctuate as much as 1 e6acre.ft.
 Flooding, and the river's enormous silt or sediment load, created problems for settlements in the Lower Colorado River Valley and navigation on the lower portion of the river.
 During droughts, there was too little water available for irrigation.
 In 1904, the Colorado River was accidentally redirected after it damaged a canal gate in Mexico, causing the river to flood part of California's Imperial Valley and create the Salton Sea.
 After this catastrophe, California and Arizona began to call for a dam to control the tempestuous river.

 In 1922, six U.S. states signed the Colorado River Compact to officially allocate the flow of the Colorado River and its tributaries.
-Each half of the Colorado River Basin – the Upper Basin, comprising Colorado, New Mexico, Utah and Wyoming – and the Lower Basin, with California and Nevada – was allotted 7.5 e6acre.ft of water annually, and a treaty between the U.S. and Mexico was signed in 1944 allocating 1.5 e6acre.ft to Mexico.
+Each half of the Colorado River Basin—the Upper Basin, comprising Colorado, New Mexico, Utah and Wyoming—and the Lower Basin, with California and Nevada—was allotted 7.5 e6acre.ft of water annually, and Treaty relating to the utilization of waters of the Colorado and Tijuana Rivers and of the Rio Grande was signed in 1944 allocating 1.5 e6acre.ft to Mexico.
 The third lower basin state, Arizona, did not ratify the Compact until 1944 because it was concerned that California might seek to appropriate a portion of its share before it could be put to use.

 The total, 16.5 e6acre.ft, was based on only thirty years of streamflow records starting in the late 1890s.
 It was believed to represent the annual flow as measured at Lee's Ferry, Arizona (the official dividing point of the upper and lower basins), 16 mi downstream of present-day Glen Canyon Dam.
 As it turned out, the early 20th century was one of the wettest periods in the last 800 years.
 The dependable natural flow past Lees Ferry is now believed to be about 13.5 to 14.6 e6acre.ft.